Foster Inclusive Capitalism

 “You Cannot Let Wall Street Run Your Business”

-Nonetheless, some business leaders have started to implement q more equitable and inclusive capitalism has already come from one of America’s most powerful owners, Warren Buffett, the multi-billionaire chair of Berkshire Hathaway holding company.
+Nonetheless, some business leaders have started to implement q more equitable and inclusive capitalism has already come from one of America’s most powerful capitalists, Warren Buffett, the multi-billionaire chair of Berkshire Hathaway holding company.
 In his 2015 report to investors, Buffett openly derided ego-driven, power-hungry CEOs and the aggressive, self-serving financial “acrobatics” and “dubious maneuvers” of Wall Street banks.
 The best CEO, Buffett declare din his annual reporters to shareholders, stays humble, admits personal mistakes, “knows his limits,” recognizes that “character is crucial” and gives credit to people far down the line for corporate success.

 “You cannot let Wall Street run your business,” asserts Sinegal, a roly-poly marketing genius with a quick, jowly smile and the open, friendly manner of the butcher at your corner grocery.
 “Business is supposed to be about more than making money.
 You have an obligation to the communities where you live to provide good jobs, good careers, and be honest with your customers, so that these communities can count on you.”